-The owner of a building having a fire safety schedule (commercial and industrial buildings) is required by law to renew their fire safety statement at least once every year and, in some cases more frequently.
+Building owners require a fire safety schedule (commercial and industrial buildings) by law and need to renew their fire safety statement at least once every year and, in some cases more frequently.

 A fire safety statement is a list of fire safety measures installed in the building and their standard of performance - the statement and its frequency ensures the measures are checked to be operating correctly (smoke detectors, etc).